Hekel1989/amdPState_amdEPPSCaling_Configuration/README.md

 echo "power" | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/energy_performance_preference
 power
 ```
->**NOTE: This is not permament, and will be reverted upon reboot.
+>**NOTE: This is not permanent, and will be reverted upon reboot.
 To make this permanent, you can use multiple tools, or, create a cron job**

 ## 4. Scaling Driver vs CPU Governor